sandredd/cs404.1-1/student-setup.md

   - Add the `fsareshwala` user as a collaborator to your repository
 - Bootstrap your repository
   - Execute the following command in a new terminal
+  - **Warning**: some of the tools on Windows don't play well with directory paths that have spaces in them (e.g. `C:\Program Files\...`).
+If you are using Windows, run the following command in a directory path that doesn't contain spaces.
   - **Note**: make sure to replace `username` in the command below with your GitHub username
   ```
   curl https://raw.githubusercontent.com/fsareshwala/dotfiles/master/prefix/bin/bootstrap | bash -s cs404.1 username